Copyright Probe, Raids Stoke Fear In Russian IT - UrduPoint

 Rambler Group told AFP that it considers its "exclusive rights to web server Nginx violated" and was to hold an emergency board meeting Monday to discuss the issue.

-Russia's IT community has slammed the case as an outrageous precedent because Sysoyev had coded Nginx on his private time while working as a systems administrator at Rambler and had long ago made its source code open to other developers.
+Russia's IT community has slammed the case as an outrageous precedent because Sysoyev had coded Nginx in his free time while working as a systems administrator at Rambler and had made its source code open to other developers.

-"Prosecution for open source is a very bad signal to the community of coders," Yandex said in a statement.

-Konovalov said that since 2011 Rambler had "never made contact" or claims.
-He said he saw the probe as a "racketeering" tactic employed after Nginx was sold in March.
+Two of Sysoyev's former supervisors at Rambler in the 2000s and a former CEO posted or told Russian media that the company never gave Sysoyev any coding assignments and such side-projects were widespread in the heyday of the Russian internet.